Learning How to Keep Your Asthma Symptoms in Check

 Tracking your symptoms so that you recognize where you need to make some adjustments to your treatment will be very valuable in controlling your asthmatic episodes.
 Any of the following symptoms should be noted:

-• Document quick-relief inhaler use and how many puffs taken
+• Document quick-relief inhaler use and how many puffs were taken.

-Always maintain the habit of keeping this diary as symptoms and severity of asthma changes all the time.
+Always maintain the habit of keeping this diary as symptoms and severity of asthma change all the time.

 Document Lung Functionality